Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ![webform_16.png](/how_to_documentation/images/webform_16.png)

-Figure 2: Configure Drupal Permissions for the Islandora Webform module
+Figure 2: Configuring Drupal Permissions for the Islandora Webform module

   * Built-in roles:
     * anonymous